6 June 2026, 20:21

 Hunting

-When state-sanctioned culling undermines the protection of wildlife.
+When state-sanctioned killings undermine the protection of wild animals.

-For decades, hunting associations and even major conservation organisations such as the IUCN and WWF have claimed that regulated, legal hunting can curb poaching.
+For decades, hunting associations and even major conservation organisations such as the IUCN or WWF claimed that controlled, legal hunting could curb poaching.

-The argument: those who are permitted to satisfy the urge to shoot legally have less reason to act illegally.
-A scientific study has, however, reached an explosive, contrary conclusion: hunting promotes poaching.
-It is therefore hardly surprising that most poachers are in reality hobby hunters holding an official licence — people who have long grown accustomed to state-sanctioned killing and perceive the boundary with illegality as merely a formality.
+The argument: those who are allowed to satisfy their need to shoot legally have less reason to act illegally.
+A scientific study comes, however, to an explosive and contrary conclusion: hunting promotes poaching.
+And so it is hardly surprising that most poachers are in truth hobby hunters holding an official licence — people, in other words, who have long been accustomed to state-legitimised killing and who perceive the line into illegality as merely formal.

-The effect applies not only to wolves but also to other predators such as lynxes, bears, and birds of prey.
-Wherever governments authorise legal culling, what increases is not acceptance of these animals but the willingness to kill them illegally as well.
+The effect applies not only to wolves, but also to other predators such as lynxes, bears or birds of prey.
+Wherever governments authorise legal killings, it is not acceptance of the animals that rises, but the willingness to kill them illegally as well.

-Research by Guillaume Chapron (Swedish University of Agricultural Sciences) and Adrian Treves (University of Wisconsin, USA) demonstrates clearly: in the years during which wolf culling was permitted in the US states of Wisconsin and Minnesota, wolf population growth slowed significantly — more so than could be explained by the legally killed animals alone.
+The study by Guillaume Chapron (University of Wildlife Research, Sweden) and Adrian Treves (University of Wisconsin/USA) clearly shows: in the years when wolf killings were permitted in the US states of Wisconsin and Minnesota, the wolf population grew significantly more slowly — and was held back more strongly than could be explained by the legally killed animals alone.

-“The contemporary superstition that killing equals conservation has become mainstream,” says Chapron.
-“This false notion is now promoted by many governments to justify killing.
-Our study shows there is no scientific basis for it.”
+“The modern superstition that killing is species conservation has become mainstream,” says Chapron.
+“This false notion is now espoused by many governments to justify killing.
+Our study shows that there is no scientific basis for it.”

 Why hunting fuels poaching